 In the Community

 Public art exhibitions celebrate the talents, strengths, and abilities of Express Yourself youth, shining a light on their positive contributions.
 Artworks created by our youth and artists are exhibited at the Express Yourself storefront art gallery, at Endicott and Montserrat Colleges in Beverly, and at other galleries and exhibition spaces throughout the area.
-Permanent exhibits are in place at the Department of Mental Health’s Central Office, the Executive Offices at the Citi Performing Arts Center, Boston Children’s Hospital North, and Union Hospital in Lynn.
-Past exhibits include the Cloud Foundation, Mass Cultural Council, Citi Performing Arts Center’s Grand Lobby, Logan International Airport, Massachusetts State House, 15 Walnut Street in South Hamilton, and Beverly Public Library.
+Permanent exhibits are in place at the Department of Mental Health’s Central Office, the Executive Offices at the Boch Center, Boston Children’s Hospital North, and Union Hospital in Lynn.
+Past exhibits include the Cloud Foundation, Mass Cultural Council, Boch Center’s Grand Lobby, Logan International Airport, Massachusetts State House, 15 Walnut Street in South Hamilton, and Beverly Public Library.

 Express Yourself champions the arts in classrooms and in the community, and our message is clear: Everyone can contribute to the creative process.
 The arts provide avenues to learning in any number of disciplines – not just as enrichment activities, but as keys that unlock the learning styles of every student.

 Our directors also teach courses at local colleges, develop residencies for schools, and provide professional development to primary and secondary school teachers with a focus on integrating arts in education.

 Bring Express Yourself programs to your site — contact us for more information.